abhisheksrc/nli/README.md

 The model's architecture is described in [NeuralModel](src/neural_model.py), whereas the hyperparameters are set from [run.py](src/run.py).

 Our model is similar in implementation as the Neural Machine Translation(NMT) models, with encoder and decoder.
 We use BiLSTM encoder and LSTM decoder with attention mechanism.
 We use cross-entropy loss function as our training objective while predicting the hypothesis words over the training corpus.
+The size of the SNLI training corpus for all the 3 labels is approximately **549k** and is roughly balanced for each label.

 ## Evaluating: